Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

     [IN SOFTWARE INTERRUPT]software interrupt hit 2 times [IN SOFTWARE INTERRUPT]software interrupt end
     -------------------
-    [IN TIMER INTERRUPT]timer interrupt hit 3 times [IN TIMER INTERRUPT]trigger software interrupt
-    [IN TIMER INTERRUPT]software interrupt will run when timer interrupt finished [IN TIMER INTERRUPT]timer interrupt end
-    [IN SOFTWARE INTERRUPT]software interrupt hit 3 times [IN SOFTWARE INTERRUPT]software interrupt end

 .. _design_app_demo_extirq:

 demo_extirq
 ~~~~~~~~~~~

-This `demo_extirq application`_ is used to demonstrate how to use low-power feature of RISC-V
+This `demo_extirq application`_ is used to demonstrate how to use external interrupt with irqc controller.
-processor.

-Timer interrupt is setup before enter to wfi mode, and global interrupt will be disabled,
-so interrupt handler will not be entered, and will directly resume to next pc of wfi.

 **How to run this application:**

 .. code-block:: shell

     # Assume that you can set up the Tools and Nuclei N100 SDK environment
-    # Assume your processor has enabled low-power feature
-    # cd to the low-power directory
-    cd application/baremetal/lowpower
+    cd application/baremetal/demo_extirq
     # Clean the application first
-    make SOC=evalsoc BOARD=nuclei_fpga_eval DOWNLOAD=ilm CORE=n300 clean
+    make SOC=evalsoc clean
     # Build and upload the application
-    make SOC=evalsoc BOARD=nuclei_fpga_eval DOWNLOAD=ilm CORE=n300 upload
+    make SOC=evalsoc upload

 **Expected output as below:**

 .. code-block:: console

-    Nuclei N100 SDK Build Time: Jun  9 2022, 11:23:14
+    N100 Nuclei SDK Build Time: Jun  4 2024, 14:22:37
     Download Mode: ILM
-    CPU Frequency 15996354 Hz
+    CPU Frequency 16000942 Hz
-    CSV, WFI Start/End, 178264/178289
-    CSV, WFI Cost, 25
+    CPU HartID: 0
+    You can press any key now to trigger uart receive interrupt
+    Enter uart0 interrupt, you just typed: 1
+    Enter uart0 interrupt, you just typed: 2
+    Enter uart0 interrupt, you just typed: 3

 .. _design_app_lowpower: